mbrevoort/sigint-emitter-node/docs_src/emission_spec.md

 * `d` is the polymorphic holder of data specific to the type of emission:
 	* value is an integer representing the number of milliseconds taken to perform the operation
 * `o` is an arbitrary property that specifies the type of operation being timed

+#### Timer - Upstream Call ###
+	{
+		s: {
+			n: "myapp01c",
+			a: "myapp"
+		},
+		w: 1234567890,
+		t: "t",
+		d: 100,
+		o: "validate_token",
+		g: "idm"
+	}

+...above is an example of the emission made when timing the "validate_token" operation against the IdM system.

 Guidelines For Emitter Libraries